22 Sep Full Mouth Dental X-Rays: Why Do You Need Them?

 - They help your child’s dentist determine whether their baby teeth will fall out early enough to allow for proper eruption of the permanent teeth.

 - They let your teen’s dentist check on the development of the wisdom teeth, which can often overcrowd the mouth or become impacted.

 Full Mouth Dental X-Rays in Prescott, AZ

 Full mouth dental x-rays are one way of ensuring that your teeth are as healthy as can be.
-They let your dentist keep small problems from growing bigger, and halt big problems before they start.
-Taking care of your teeth is very important.
-It can help you stay healthy and feel confident.
+They let your dentist keep small problems from growing bigger, and stop big problems in their tracks.
+Taking care of your teeth is crucial in helping you stay healthy and feel confident.
 Having a dentist that is smart, capable, and kind can be the best way to keep up with your dental care.
 Contact us today to schedule an exam and cleaning.